Itiviti/gradle-ikvm-plugin/README.md

         mavenCentral()
     }

+Build script snippet can be used instead with Gradle 2.1+

+    plugins {
+      id "com.ullink.ikvm" version "2.3"
+    }

 More options:

-    // ikvmCompile configuration is added, and can be filled with dependencies (provided the dlls are available in some repository of yours) dependencies {
+    // ikvmCompile allows to provide 3rd Party DLLs to the process (provided the dlls are available in some repository of yours) dependencies {
         ikvmCompile group: 'foo', name: 'bar', version: '1.0', type: '.dll' }